NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 = 11.4.1 =
 * Revised styles for image column in small displays, since WP 4.3
-* Premium version: Added search in post title in 'Presets': set default featured image for posts with a specific search string in the title
+* Premium version: Added search in post title in 'Default Images'': set default featured image for posts with a specific search string in the title
 * Tested successfully with WordPress 4.3

 = 11.4 =